ACCESS-NRI/access-hive.org.au/docs/model_evaluation/index.md

 ACCESS-NRI's Model Evaluation and Diagnostics (MED) work is a critical facet of climate modeling, encompassing various tasks designed to ensure the model's reliability and accuracy.

+## What is MED about?

+**Evaluation** involves scrutinizing the model through Model/Observation confrontations, checking its performance against real-world observations.
+It also includes experiment comparisons, testing the model under different scenarios, and inter-model comparisons like the Coupled Model Intercomparison Project (CMIP), assessing how the ACCESS-NRI model fares when compared with other climate models.

+**Diagnostics** involves constant monitoring of model runs to detect any anomalies or inconsistencies and a thorough analysis of outputs to verify the model's accuracy over time.

+## Getting Started with MED

 If you are new to model evaluation and diagnostics, we recommend you read our [Getting Started with MED page](./model_evaluation_getting_started/index.md):
 <div class="card-container">
     <a href="../get_started" class="squared-card default-text-color">